FrancaBa/SeaQC-X-Denmark/README.md

-# Quality Check for tide gauge measurements in Greenland
+# Quality Check for Tide Gauge Measurements in Greenland